chanify/chanify/README.md

 - Token lifetime is about 90 days (default).
 - Can configurable token lifetime (1 day ~ 5 years) in channel detail page.

-If your token is leaked, add leaked token into the blocklist (iOS client settings).

-*Note: Please protect your token from leakage.
-This feature need trusted node server.*
+*Note: Please protect your token from leakage.*

 ## Chrome Extension